aws/aws-node-termination-handler/README.md

 ```
 kubectl apply -f https://raw.github.com/aws/aws-node-termination-handler/master/node-termination-handler.yaml
 ```

+By default the termination handler will run on all nodes in your cluster, but will only cordon and drain your Spot instances upon receiving a termination notification.

 ## Development
 If you would like to build and run the project locally you can follow these steps: